Stevens leads No. 24 Penn State over Indiana

 The Nittany Lions took control with a 20-7 run in which they held the Hoosiers to just a pair of field goals in just over 11 minutes.
 Penn State pushed its lead to as many as 20 with 3:01 to play.

+Indiana players made just 9 of 28 second-half shots after going 10-for-29 in the first.

+“When your offense lets you down like it did tonight, it’s going to be tough,” Indiana coach Archie Miller said.
+“Offensively we were bad.
+There’s not a whole lot to talk about except second half, we just played terrible.”

-The teams traded baskets with lots of misses in the first half.
-Penn State made just 11 of 32 field goals in the first half while Indiana went 10-for-29.
-Despite their shooting struggles, the Hoosiers led most of the way but never by more than three.
+Despite their shooting struggles, the Hoosiers led most of the first half but never by more than three.
 The Nittany Lions created their first momentum with a 6-0 run that put them up by four with 5:53 left, but their defense was suspect in the final minute.

 Davis hit an uncontested jumper to put the Hoosiers back up with 35 seconds left before Dread tipped a ball in on the other end to make it 28-28 at halftime.